 Gewgaws Lab: Open Source and Humanized Web Design

-Karl Stolley, assistant professor of technical communication, bridges technical communication, rhetoric, and computer science while investigating open source and distributed collaboration in Web development.
+Karl Stolley, associate professor of technical communication, bridges technical communication, rhetoric, and computer science while investigating open source and distributed collaboration in Web development.

 Stolley's research combines open access, Web standards, activity theory, and emotional design to investigate how technical communicators in particular can shape the ways that we learn, work, and interact with the world.
 His research examines the making of digital artifacts, including how and for what activity the artifact was made.
 Stolley uses rhetorical and activity theory "to argue for how others might employ theory-grounded approaches to digital production and design."